 The amount available with a HECM is based on:

 Various banks and lenders offer federally insured and proprietary reverse mortgages.
-If you're still thinking about getting a reverse mortgage even after learning about all the downsides (like confusing terms, high costs, and the likelihood of an eventual foreclosure), deal with reputable lenders.
+If you're still considering getting a reverse mortgage even after learning about all the downsides (like confusing terms, high costs, and the likelihood of an eventual foreclosure), deal with reputable lenders.
 Big banks, like Bank of America and Wells Fargo, which used to be among the top issuers of reverse mortgages, have gotten out of the reverse mortgage business, which should tell you something about these loans.

 Be sure to talk to more than one lender so you can compare costs and terms.
 To find trustworthy lenders, start with the HUD lender search on the HUD website rather than a basic online search.
-Then, check the lender's rating with the Better Business Bureau and make sure the lender is licensed.
-Finally, check the lender's license status on your state's official website.

-Once a triggering event happens and the lender calls the loan due, the borrower has only a few options (discussed below).
+Once a triggering event happens, and the lender calls the loan due, the borrower has only a few options (discussed below).
 Otherwise, the lender will foreclose and sell the home to recoup its money.

+After any of these occurrences, the lender may accelerate the loan (call it due).
 Proprietary reverse mortgages can come due under similar circumstances.

 After a lender accelerates a HECM, you can avoid a foreclosure by: